 When all was said and done, the researchers found that a dieter’s blood type as absolutely nothing to do with how well a dieter will be able to lose weight on a particular plan.
 The most famous of this form of program is actually called The Blood Type Diet.
-It was first launched as a specific type of plans in 1996 by Peter D’Adamo, a naturopathic physician.
+It was first launched as a “specific type” of plan in 1996 by Peter D’Adamo, a naturopathic physician.

 The program claims to determine an individual’s “susceptibility to illness, which foods you should eat, and how you should exercise.”
 The concept is that the blood type of an individual provides some information regarding the type of dietary habits that their ancestors would have had.
 For example, people with Type O blood likely had ancestors who were hunters and gatherers.
 Therefore, in order to lose weight more effectively, they should consume animal protein, avoid grains containing gluten, such as wheat, kidney beans, and lentils.

 On the other hand, people with Type A blood should try to eliminate as much dairy, meat, lima beans and kidney beans from their diet as possible, adhering to a primarily vegetarian diet.
 Blood Type B people should eat a more balanced type of diet that does not contain gluten.
 People who have Type AB blood should combine the dietary advice for Types A and B.

 The Research Findings About Blood Type Diets

 The researchers decided to put these rules to the test and analyzed the typical diets of 1,455 healthy young adults and scored each individual based on how closely he or she followed the diet that would suit their blood type.

 What they found was that regardless of what blood type an individual happened to have, following the Blood Type Diet for Type A brought about the lowest waist circumferences, BMIs, triglyceride levels, cholesterol levels, and glucose and insulin levels.
 Those who had a diet similar to that recommended for Type AB also experienced positive results.